hanatos/vkdt/readme.md

 this is an experimental complete rewrite of darktable, naturally at this point with a heavily reduced feature set.

-the processing pipeline has been rewritten as a generic node graph (DAG) which supports multiple inputs and multiple outputs. all processing is done in glsl shaders/vulkan. this facilitates potentially heavy duty computational photography tasks, for instance aligning multiple raw files and merging them
+the processing pipeline has been rewritten as a generic node graph (dag) which supports multiple inputs and multiple outputs. all processing is done in glsl shaders/vulkan. this facilitates potentially heavy duty computational photography tasks, for instance aligning multiple raw files and merging them